ngneat/falso/docs/docs/book.md

 randBook({ category: 'Comedy' });
 ```

-The list was generated based on https://www.theguardian.com/books/2009/jan/23/bestbooks-fiction.
+The list was generated based on a subset of the books found here: https://www.theguardian.com/books/2009/jan/23/bestbooks-fiction.

 The available categories are: 'Comedy', 'Crime', 'Family and Self', 'Love', 'Science Fiction and Fantasy', 'State of the Nation', and 'War and Travel'.